 Discuss your Kansas City sports injury case with one of our attorneys to find out if you have grounds for a claim.
 If you do, we may offer our services to help you negotiate with insurance companies and prove another party’s negligence.
 We have the experience and personal injury knowledge to get the best possible results for your case.

-Types of Sports Accidents
+Types of Sports Accidents Injury Cases We Take

 Most athletes have to sign a waiver if they are participating in a professional or semi-professional sport which will waive liability from the sporting venue or team itself.
 However, many of these waivers contain inaccurate language and should be examined by a Kansas City personal injury attorney if you have received an injury as the result of a negligent action.
 Injuries which are the result of other team members or faulty equipment have the potential to put you out for the rest of the season which not only impacts your physical health but your financial situation as well.
 If you are a relatively young athlete, a severe injury can cause lifelong care which drastically impacts your ability to get signed with another team or continue your sports career.